-The Company recognizes and embraces the importance of a diverse board in its success.
-The Company believes that a truly diverse board will leverage differences in thought, perspective, knowledge, skill, regional and industry experience, cultural and geographical background, age, ethnicity, race and gender, which will help the Company to retain its competitive advantage.
+The Company recognizes and embraces the importance of a diverse Board in its success.
+The Company believes that a truly diverse Board will leverage differences in thought, perspective, knowledge, skill, regional and industry experience, cultural and geographical background, age, ethnicity, race and gender, which will help the Company to retain its competitive advantage.

-Familiarisation programme for Independent Directors
+Familiarization Programme for Independent Directors

-As trustees of shareholders, independent directors play a pivotal role in upholding corporate governance norms and ensuring fairness in decision making.
+As trustees of shareholders, Independent Directors play a pivotal role in upholding corporate governance norms and ensuring fairness in decision making.
 Being experts in various fields, they also bring independent judgment on matters of strategy, risk management, controls and business performance.